OddlyMistaken/Viir-Su-um/README.md

 Once the installation is complete open the output folder and launch **_ModOrganizer.exe_**.
 Check the top right corner and make sure "Viir Su'um" is listed in the dropdown and click **_RUN_**

-_Always run Viir Su'um through Mod Organizer_
+_Always run Viir Su'um through Mod Organizer and never click "UNLOCK"_

 Next set up your MCM Settings.